gndrmnn/nodepool/doc/source/configuration.rst

 used as a base image to build the image using diskimage-builder.
 `qemu-img-options` allows to specify custom settings that qemu will be using to build the final image.
-Settings there have to be separated by commas, and must follow qemu syntax.
+Settings there have to be separated by commas, and must follow qemu syntax. `image-types` specifies a list of image types that disk image builder should output.
+This is useful if you need different formats for different cloud providers.
+It should be provided as a list and defaults to `[qcow2]`.

 providers
 ---------